 One line voltage "ACC" 1/4" spade terminal is provided on the furnace integrated control.
-Any electronic air cleaner or other accessory rated up to one amp can be connected to this terminal with the neutral leg of the circuit being connected to the one of the provided neutral terminals.
-See Figure 61 for control configuration.
+See FIGURE 60 for integrated control configuration.
 This terminal is energized when the indoor blower is operating.
+Any accessory rated up to one amp can be connected to this terminal with the neutral leg of the circuit being connected to one of the provided neutral terminals.
+If an accessory rated at greater than one amp is connected to this terminal, it is necessary to use an external relay.

 An unpowered, normally open (dry) set of contacts with a 1/4" spade terminal "HUM" are provided for humidifier connections and may be connected to 24V or 120V.
 Any humidifier rated up to one amp can be connected to these terminals.
 In 120V humidifier applications the neutral leg of the circuit can be connected to one of the provided neutral terminals.
 This terminal is energized in the heating mode.
 Install the room thermostat according to the instructions provided with the thermostat.
-See TABLE 11 for field wiring connections in varying applications.
-If the furnace is being matched with a heat pump, refer to the instruction packaged with the dual fuel thermostat.
+See figure 59 for thermostat designations.
+If the furnace is being matched with a heat pump, refer to the FM21 installation instruction or appropriate dual fuel thermostat instructions.